Sure independence screening in generalized linear models with NP-dimensionality: Sure screening properties with MMLE

 \end{lemma}

 Let $k_n = b'(K_n B + B) + m_0K_n^{\alpha}/s_0$.
-Then Condition B holds for exponential family (\ref{e1}) with $K_n^{\star} = m_0 K_n^{\alpha}/s_0$.
+Then condition~B holds for exponential family (\ref{e1}) with $K_n^{\star} = m_0 K_n^{\alpha}/s_0$.
 The Lipschitz constant $k_n$ is bounded for the logistic regression, since $Y$ and $b'(\cdot)$ are bounded.
-The following theorem gives a uniform convergence result of MMLEs and a sure screening property.
+The following theorem gives a uniform\vadjust{\goodbreak} convergence result of MMLEs and a sure screening property.
 Interestingly, the sure screening property does not directly depend on the property of the covariance matrix of the covariates such as the growth of its operator norm.
-This is an advantage over using the full likelihood.
+This is an advantage over using the full likelihood. \begin{theorem} Suppose that conditions~\textup{A$'$, B$'$, C$'$} and \textup{D} hold. \begin{enumerate}[(ii)] \item[(i)] If $n^{1-2\kappa}/(k_n^2K_n^2) \to\infty$, then for any $c_3 >0$, there exists a positive constant $c_4$ such that